neo-shisui/OpenStack-Ansible/OSA_All-in-one/README.md

 In order to implement any other services, add the name of the conf.d file name without the .yml.aio extension into the SCENARIO environment variable.
 Each key word should be delimited by an underscore.
 For example, the following will implement an AIO with barbican, cinder, glance, horizon, neutron, and nova.
 It will set the cinder storage back-end to ceph and will make use of LXC as the container back-end.
 ```
+; Set back-end using lxc container instead of run direct on machine
 $ export SCENARIO='aio_lxc_barbican_ceph_lxb'
 $ sudo scripts/bootstrap-aio.sh
 ```